tad N t_event T_lo T_hi delta tmax compute-ID keyword value ...

 Run a temperature accelerated dynamics (TAD) simulation.
 This method requires two or more partitions to perform NEB transition state searches.

 In order to estimate the energy barrier for each event, the TAD method invokes the NEB method.
 Each NEB replica runs on a partition of processors.
 The current NEB implementation in LAMMPS restricts you to having exactly one processor per replica.
 For more information, see the documentation for the neb command.
 In the current LAMMPS implementation of TAD, all the non-NEB TAD operations are performed on the first partition, while the other partitions remain idle.
-See Section_howto 5 of the manual for further discussion of multi-replica simulations.
+See the Howto replica doc page for further discussion of multi-replica simulations.

 A TAD run has several stages, which are repeated each time an event is performed.
 The logic for a TAD run is as follows: